anaisbetts/trickline/docs/perf-sync.md

 # Wait, are you building a Slack client tho???

-* Our goal is to build _pieces_ that we can end up using.
+* Our goal is to build _pieces_ that we can end up using anywhere

 * While these pieces go really well _together_, you're not opting-in to a Capital-F _Framework_.
 Each piece works standalone!